 Our health is everything, and while we can all do the best by eating right and exercising, sometimes the unexplainable happens and people get sick.
 Breeana Pooler, creator of the popular Instagram account @the_organic_heart and the food blog, www.the-organic-heart.com, experienced this in her life, when […]

-Wellness Patterns: How did the idea of Portraits for Good come about?
+Wellness Patterns: How did the idea for virtue + vice come about?

-Wellness Patterns: What are some of your goals for the future of Portraits for Good?
+Wellness Patterns: What are your plans for the future?

 We all have our food cravings, that on a given day, can be heightened when we scroll through social.
 Most food apps work to get food quickly and conveniently to you, but for the most part, that’s it.
 Most apps don’t know what your food […]

 You can pretty much go into any grocery store these days to discover aisles dedicated to organic and healthy snacks.
 What was once a niche category that you could only find at a health food store has now grown to $43.15 million dollar (2015 stats) industry with more people seeking out these healthy alternatives.
 One such company that was at the pioneer of this movement was Just Tomatoes.
 Conceived in 1985 by Karen Cox who envisioned a brand that would utilize dehydration and freeze-drying technology to bring farm fresh fruits and vegetables to the public year-round in the most nutritious, convenient, cost-conscious and flavor-packed manner possible.
 Working with her husband, Bill Cox, a fourth generation family farmer, they created Just Tomatoes – initially selling dehydrated tomatoes from their farm, then quickly outgrowing their name by adding apples, persimmons, berries, corn and mix to their line of naturally-fresh, chemical-free products.